The Saint of Fort Washington

 The Saint of Fort Washington is a 1993 American drama film directed by Tim Hunter and starring Matt Dillon and Danny Glover.
 Dillon won the award for Best Actor at the 1993 Stockholm Film Festival for his performance.

 Despite the poor box office returns, The Saint of Fort Washington received positive reviews from critics, with many praising the performances of Dillon and Glover.

-Synopsis
+Plot

 Matthew is a young man with a good heart but suffers from sporadic schizophrenic tendencies.
 He ends up with nowhere to live after a slumlord tears down his tenement.
 Matthew is forced to reside at Fort Washington Armory, a nearby shelter.
 Bullied by punks, he turns to a homeless military veteran, Jerry, for help on how to survive.
 Together they form a friendship that changes both of their lives forever.